 Commission staff reviewed another approach being implemented by the State of Oregon and the EPA to prevent vessel-mediated NIS introduction and establishment.
-Ballast water exchange (BWE) plus ballast water treatment (BWT) combines two management approaches that reduce organism concentrations, change species compositions, and kill or remove organisms.
+Ballast water exchange plus BWT combines two management approaches that reduce organism concentrations, change species compositions, and kill or remove organisms.